Colin-b/pyxelrest/README.md

     </th>
     <tr>
         <td><strong>swagger_url</strong></td>
-        <td>Complete URL to the Swagger definition.
-It can also be a system file path if specified using file:// prefix.</td>
+        <td>URL to the Swagger definition. http, https and file scheme are supported.
+For more details on what is a URL, please refer to https://en.wikipedia.org/wiki/URL</td>
         <td>Mandatory</td>
         <td></td>
     </tr>